Meiqian-Chen/H-like-indexes_datasets/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of H-like-indexes_datasets is to provide the different data sets used in the simulation experiments in Dong and Chen (2020).
+The goal of H-like-indexes_datasets is to provide the different data sets used in the simulation experiments in Chen et al. (2020).

-     Dong, Y.C., & Chen, M.Q.
-(2020).
-H-like indexes: Optimal growth path and sensitivity analysis with comparisons.
+     M. Chen, Z. Guo, Y. Dong, F. Chiclana, E. Herrera-Viedma (2020).
+Citations optimal growth path: A tool to analyze sensitivity to citations of h-like indexes.

 # Authors